MicrosoftDocs/defender-docs/defender-office-365/threat-explorer-threat-hunting.md

      By default, some actions are unavailable/grayed out based on the **Latest delivery location** value of the message.
 To show all available response actions, slide the toggle to :::image type="icon" source="media/scc-toggle-on.png" border="false"::: **On**.

-   - **Move to mailbox folder**: Select one of the available values that appear:
+   - **Move or delete**: Select one of the available values that appear:
      - **Junk**: Move the message to the Junk Email folder.
      - **Inbox**: Move the message to the Inbox.
 Selecting this value might also reveal the following options:

        - **Move back to Sent Items folder**: If the message was sent by an internal sender and the message was soft deleted (moved to the Recoverable Items\Deletions folder), selecting this option tries to move the message back to the Sent Items folder.
-This option is an undo action if you previously selected **Move to mailbox folder** \> **Soft deleted items** and also selected **Delete sender's copy** on a message.
+This option is an undo action if you previously selected **Move or delete** \> **Soft deleted items** and also selected **Delete sender's copy** on a message.

        - For messages with the value **Quarantine** for the **Latest delivery location** property, selecting **Inbox** releases the message from quarantine, so the following options are also available:
          - **Release to one or more of the original recipients of the e-mail**: If you select this value, a box appears where you can select or deselect the original recipients of the quarantined message.